Flexera logo

 Snowflake + Natoma acquisition (Source: Snowflake)

-All three announcements hit on the same day.
+All three announcements landed on the same day.
 Combined, they sent Snowflake’s stock soaring on May 27 alone.
-By the time the Snowflake summit even started, it was up around 60% from its April lows.
+By the time the Snowflake Summit even started, it was up around 60% from its April lows.

-Snowflake stock chart showing a sharp surge (Source: Finviz) - Snowflake Summit 2026
+Finviz stock chart of Snowflake (SNOW) showing a sharp upward surge following the May 27, 2026 announcements - Snowflake Summit 2026

 Snowflake stock chart showing a sharp surge (Source: Finviz)